zinga331/simon-db/README.md

 ```

 For your development environment add the same export commands to your shell's profile file.
 Depending on what console you are using the location for your shell profile will be different.
 For example, on a Mac you typically are using Zsh and you will add the export commands to the `.zprofile` file found in your user directory.

+## Working with the database

+The `database.js` file contains the functions for getting and adding high scores.
+The database functions are called from the `getScores` and `submitScores` endpoints found in `index.js`.

 ## Study this code